Before we begin. A disclaimer.

 I'm thinking of making B2B spin off products and making the chrome extension free.

-Once again, May was the best month of the year.
+Just like in year one, May ended up being the best month of the year.

 In a weird and unexpected way, Epilepsy Blocker ended up changing my life.

-The founder and CEO of an MIT startup found me online and DM'd me.
-They are in the epilepsy space.
+The founder of an MIT startup found Epilepsy Blocker and DM'd me.
+He wanted to talk.

 "Dude, they are gonna Epilepsy Blocker!
 I can feel it.
 You are gonna be rich.
 How much you gonna ask for?"